Monday, April 27, 2026

 • Old-Growth Loop (Easy, 1.5–2 miles): This is one of the few places to see original old-growth trees that escaped the logging era, including "The Advocate," a massive redwood roughly 1,000 years old.
 This part is closer to the entrance.

 • Maple Falls (Moderate/Challenging, ~8 miles): A beautiful hike through fern-lined canyons that leads to a 30-foot waterfall. .
 It’s best visited after it rains, though the creek crossings can be tricky.
+To go here you will need to take the Bridge Creek Trail all the way north, pass the Bridge Creek Historic Site.

 • Five Finger Falls (Strenuous, ~13 miles): A long, rewarding trek that passes near the earthquake epicenter and leads to a spectacular multi-tiered waterfall.
+This is called Aptos Creek Trail.

 • Mountain Biking: Biking is permitted on the Aptos Creek Fire Road and four single-track trails below the steel bridge (Aptos Rancho, Split Stuff, Terrace, and Vienna Woods).
 I would say half the visitors are on bikes because this is really a big park.